printfn/fend/README.md

 Fend is MIT-licensed.
 See [LICENSE.md](LICENSE.md) for more information.

-Fend optionally includes the `definitions.units` data file from [GNU Units](https://www.gnu.org/software/units/), which is GPLv3-licenced.
+Fend optionally includes the GPLv3-licenced `definitions.units` and `currency.units` data files from [GNU Units](https://www.gnu.org/software/units/).
 This can be changed via the `gpl` feature defined in `core/Cargo.toml`.